Execution by firing squad: Romania

-Marshal Ion Antonescu who presided over two successive wartime dictatorships during most of World War II, his Deputy Prime Minister and Foreign Minister Mihai Antonescu, Gheorghe Alexianu governor of Transnistria between 1941 and 1944, and Constantin Z. Vasiliu head or Romanian Gendarmerie, were executed by a military firing squad on 1 June 1946.
+Marshal Ion Antonescu who presided over two successive wartime dictatorships during most of World War II, his Deputy Prime Minister and Foreign Minister Mihai Antonescu, governor of Transnistria between 1941 and 1944, Gheorghe Alexianu, and head of the Romanian Gendarmerie, Constantin Z. Vasiliu were executed by a military firing squad on 1 June 1946.
 Antonescu raised his hat in salute once the firing order was given.

 Nicolae Ceaușescu was executed by firing squad alongside his wife Elena Ceausescu while singing the Communist Internationale following a show trial, bringing an end to the Romanian Revolution, on Christmas Day, 1989.
+This was also the last execution by firing squad in Romania.

 Russia/USSR

 In Imperial Russia, firing squads were used in the army for executions during combat on the orders of military tribunals.

 In the Soviet Union, from the very earliest days, the bullet to the back of the head, in front of a ready-dug burial trench was by far the most common practice.
 It became especially widely used during the Great Purge.